 Light-duty zero emission vehicles generally refer to smaller vehicles, including personal cars and trucks with zero-emission characteristics.

-This workgroup will focus on the opportunities to advance the transition of passenger cars and trucks to zero-emission vehicles.
-This might include consumer education, incentives and affordable financing options, workforce development, and the availability of vehicles.
+This workgroup focuses on the opportunities to advance the transition of passenger cars and trucks to zero-emission vehicles.
+This may include:

 Fleet Transition Plan for Public & Private Vehicle Fleets